 The "Book of Judith" was written down about 100 BC, and variants of it are preserved in Greek and Latin, although it was probably composed in Hebrew.

-The story is set much earlier, when the imperialist Babylonian king Nebuchadnezzar c.
-634 – 562 BC, whose father Nabopolassar had succeeded in destroying the oppressive Assyrian rule of Babylonia, was engaged in a policy of empire building to impose his own oppressive rule as far as possible, preferably in the lands that his father had just freed from the Assyrians.
+The story is set much earlier, in the reign of the imperialist Babylonian king Nebuchadnezzar c.
+634 – 562 BC.
+His father Nabopolassar had succeeded in destroying the oppressive Assyrian rule of Babylonia, and Nebuchadnezzar was engaged in a policy of empire building to impose his own oppressive rule as far as possible, preferably in the lands that his father had just freed from the Assyrians.